Kewals2PL/openguesserXP/README.md

 5. The script will start clicking automatically.
 Press ESC at any time to stop the loop.

-### Setting Coordinates (optional)
+### Setting Coordinates Manually (optional)

-You can manually enter coordinates in config.json, or use the optional find_coordinates.py helper script to select positions interactively using the mouse.
+You can manually enter coordinates in config.json.
 ## Exiting

 To safely stop the click loop, press the ESC key.
 The script checks for this during each cycle.